FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 What does home hardening include for a Lafayette property?

 Home hardening for Lafayette properties addresses every ember entry point on the structure.
-FireRoofs performs ember-resistant vent installation, noncombustible fencing replacement, eave and soffit sealing, Zone Zero landscape clearance within 5 feet of the structure, vegetation fire retardant application, and exterior cladding upgrades where needed.
+FireRoofs performs ember-resistant vent installation, noncombustible fencing replacement, eave and soffit sealing, Zone Zero landscape clearance within 5 feet of the structure, and exterior cladding upgrades where needed.
 Scope is determined during a free property evaluation and accounts for site-specific conditions including lot size and exposure.
 All work is documented for insurance submission.

 Where can I get instant answers about Lafayette's wildfire risk?